Rooted in the Wise Woman Tradition

 If we each look back far enough into our own heritage(s), we all come from indigenous roots, from cultures worldwide in which our grandmothers way back lived close to the earth, learned to use plants around them as food and medicine from a young age, and were encouraged to be capable and competent, resourceful and strong.

-Doors to the Wise Woman Map of Life & Love online course will open summer 2021 for women to study with Corinna from home.
+Doors to the Wise Woman Map of Life & Love online course will open in September 2021 for women to study with Corinna from home.
 In the meantime, here are some free resources for you to explore both inward and outward aspects of the Wise Woman Tradition . . .

 Delve into inward aspects of Wise Woman Tradition by turning attention within using this free worksheet.